- National suicide data

 Released by AIHW on Wednesday, 6 April 2023

 The National Suicide and Self-harm Monitoring System has been updated to include information about deaths by suicide among people using disability services, sourced from a previously published AIHW report.
-People living with a disability are considered a priority population for suicide prevention due to high rates of suicide.
+People living with a disability are considered a priority population for suicide prevention due to increased rates of suicide.

 This data includes details about deaths for people aged under 65 years who accessed disability specific support services, funded under the National Disability Agreement (NDA), from 1 July 2013 to 30 June 2018.
 It should be noted that this data is not representative of all deaths of people with disability, but rather those who had access to NDA-funded support services during the five-year study period.